You bruise easily

 You’re not sleeping

-Everyone knows that coffee is a stimulant and that people often drink it to feel fully awake in the morning.
-Drinking coffee late in the evening can also keep you awake for a long time.
-If you are an avid coffee drinker and also deal with insomnia to some degree, consider whether you may be consuming too much coffee.
+Everyone knows that coffee is a stimulant and that many people drink it to feel fully awake in the morning.
+The downside to this is, drinking coffee late in the evening can keep you awake for a long time.
+If you’re an avid coffee drinker and also deal with insomnia to some degree, you may be consuming too much coffee.

 You’re always nervous

-Because caffeine makes parts of your body move faster and increases your heart rate, it can also make you more jittery and nervous than usual.
-If you find yourself to have increased anxiety, try cutting back on your coffee intake to see if that makes a difference!
+Caffeine makes parts of your body move faster and increases your heart rate, so it can also make you more jittery and nervous than usual.
+If you find yourself dealing with increased anxiety, try cutting back on your coffee intake to see if that makes a difference!
 You might find yourself a lot more relaxed.

 You’re having digestive issues

-Coffee has been used as a laxative or at least to help with bowel movements.
-While one cup a day can indeed help with digestion, having many can result in loose stool and other digestive issues.
-If you are facing this as a problem, a decrease in caffeine could be extremely helpful to you.
-Your body will thank you.
+Coffee has been used as a laxative and to encourage regular bowel movements.
+However, while one cup a day can indeed help with digestion, having many can result in loose stools and other digestive issues.
+If you are facing bathroom problems, your body will probably thank you for decreasing your caffeine intake.

 You’re dependent on it

-While coffee is not classically addictive the way hard drugs are, it affects the brain in similar, if milder ways.
-This can cause the consumer to develop a heavy dependence on coffee and caffeine more specifically to the point where they struggle to function without it.
+While coffee is not classically addictive the way many illicit substances are, it affects the brain in similar, albeit milder ways.
+This means that coffee lovers can develop a heavy dependence to the point where they struggle to function without it.
 This kind of dependence is directly linked to the amount of caffeine the person is consuming.

 You have high blood pressure

-If you consider yourself to be a fairly healthy person but your blood pressure is higher than it should be, take a good hard look at your coffee intake.
-Because coffee can increase one’s heart rate, it makes sense that your blood pressure would increase alongside that.
+If you consider yourself to be a fairly healthy person but your blood pressure is higher than it should be, take a good hard look at your coffee habits.
+As coffee increases one’s heart rate, it makes sense that it also causes your blood pressure to increase.
 Heightened blood pressure can put you at increased risk for strokes and heart disease, so get that caffeine level down!

 You’re shaky

-Because coffee can make you extra jittery, it can also cause you to have shaky hands.
-Depending on your profession, this could be an incredibly serious impact.
+Coffee can make you extra jittery, and so it can also cause you to have shaky hands.
+Depending on your profession, this could be a real problem worth trying to fix.
 If you’re a painter, for example, shaky hands are far from ideal!
-If you are experiencing shaky hands after you’ve had a fair few cups of coffee in a day, try and reel that number of cups back a bit.
+If the cup is rattling in your hand after you’ve already had a few coffees, it may be time to try and reel that number in a bit.

 You’re irritable

 If you find yourself snapping at people and being particularly irritable but can’t think why, maybe look at your caffeine consumption.
-Where coffee can make you more anxious than usual, it can also cause your temper to shorten.
+While coffee can make you more anxious than usual, it can also cause your temper to shorten.
 This is due to the heightened stress levels you feel as a result of coffee being a stimulant.
-If you want to feel less irritable, bring down your coffee intake.
+If you want to feel less irritable, maybe swap your afternoon cup of Joe for tea instead.

 You feel sick a lot

-There are so many things about coffee that can cause nausea when it is consumed in high quantities.
-Coffee has a high acidity level which can bother your stomach and the fact it dehydrates you doesn’t help either.
-If you’re going through life feeling nauseous, it could be to do with the fact that you’re drinking too much coffee.
+Coffee has a lot of qualities that mean it can cause nausea when consumed in high quantities.
+Not only does it have a high acidity level which can bother your stomach, but it also dehydrates you, which doesn’t help either.
+If you’re going through life feeling nauseous for no reason, it could be to do with the fact that you’re drinking too much coffee.

 Your muscles are cramping

 Did you know that coffee actually negatively affects your body’s ability to absorb magnesium?
-Well, a single cup won’t do that, but consuming a lot of coffee can.
-A magnesium deficiency can easily result in cramping muscles.
-To get those magnesium levels up, you may have to lay off the coffee for a while.
+It’s true!
+While a single cup won’t do much, consuming a lot of coffee can.
+A magnesium deficiency can result in cramping muscles, fatigue and even heart problems, so it’s worth doing what you can to protect those magnesium levels.

 Your teeth are sensitive

 Coffee can erode the enamel on your teeth and can even make them darken or yellow faster if you drink a lot of it.
-This is because coffee is very acidic.
-Your tooth enamel does not fare well when exposed to acidity.
-Without your protective tooth enamel, the dark colour and caffeine in the coffee has a greater chance of staining your pearly whites.
+This is because coffee is very acidic, and your tooth enamel does not fare well when exposed to acidity.
+Without your protective tooth enamel, the dark colour and caffeine in the coffee have a greater chance of staining your pearly whites, making coffee drinking a vicious cycle.

 You get withdrawal symptoms

-If you want one way to know for certain whether you’re drinking too much coffee, try not drinking it for a day.
-How does it feel?
+If you want one way to know for certain whether you’re drinking too much coffee, try not drinking it for a day and analysing how you feel.
 If you are met with a noticeable increase in headaches, anxiety, or a lack of energy, those are likely withdrawal symptoms.
-To have withdrawal symptoms you must already have a heavy dependence on coffee.
+To have withdrawal symptoms you must already have a heavy dependence on coffee, and so may need to cut back.

 Your stomach hurts

 There’s something about a lot of acidity that really throws your whole body off!
-If you are experiencing stomach pains, this too could be down to you consuming too much coffee.
-Because of coffee’s acidity, it puts you at increased risk of stomach ulcers with can be incredibly painful.
-Consuming some mildly alkaline foods and cutting back on coffee could help with this.
+If you are experiencing stomach pains, this too could be down to consuming too much coffee.
+Coffee’s acidity puts you at increased risk of developing stomach ulcers, which can be incredibly painful.
+Consuming some mildly alkaline foods and cutting back on coffee could bring your body back into balance.

 Your skin has lost its glow

-If you have a skincare routine and use moisturises regularly, you want it to actually do something to your skin.
-Drinking coffee is dehydrating due to is diuretic qualities.
-When your skin becomes dehydrated it can look dull in comparison to how it should look.
-If your skin isn’t reaching its potential, drink more water and less coffee.
+If you have a skincare routine and use moisturisers regularly, it’s likely because you want your skin to look supple and hydrated.
+Coffee is dehydrating due to its diuretic qualities, so regular consumption can lead your skin to look dull and lifeless.
+If your skin isn’t reaching its potential despite regular use of night creams or lotion, it might be time to drink more water and less coffee.

 Your body feels too fast

-Yes, people drink coffee to be more stimulated and alert, but this can easily be taken too far.
-If you feel like your body if going too fast in some way, you have probably overestimated how much coffee you’re able to drink while still feeling sane.
-Try supplementing with water until you feel normal and don’t repeat this mistake.
+Yes, people drink coffee to be more stimulated and alert, but there’s a difference between aware and overactive.
+If you feel like your body is going too fast or vibrating, then you have probably hit your body’s natural caffeine limit.
+Try switching to water until you feel normal again, and maybe subtract one cup of coffee from your normal routine.

 You crash during the day

-Caffeine will stimulate you and keep you alert for a while, but a lot like sugar, it won’t last.
-When drinking a lot of coffee, you’re likely to crash part way through the day after the high you get from caffeine.
-If you drink too much coffee on the regular, then you may have noticed this already.
+Caffeine will stimulate you and keep you alert for a while but, a lot like with sugar, the effects won’t last.
+Drinking a lot of coffee is a surefire way to crash part way through the day, after the high you get from caffeine dissipates.
+If you drink too much coffee on the regular, then this tired and sluggish feeling will be familiar to you already.

 You have a twitchy eye

 Twitchy eyes are endlessly frustrating.
-One day your eyes are normal, the next you wake up with a twitch that just won’t settle.
-While there doesn’t have to be a reason for your twitchy eye, consuming high amounts of caffeine is in the top three causes for this reaction.
-This is because caffeine increases your nerve and muscle reactivity, causing the nerves and muscles around your eye to twitch.
+One day your eyes are normal, the next you wake up with a twitch that no amount of blinking will cure.
+While there doesn’t have to be a reason for your twitchy eye, consuming high amounts of caffeine is among the top three causes of this problem.
+This is because caffeine increases your nerve and muscle reactivity, causing the nerves and muscles around your eye to jump.

 Your mouth is always dry

 People who really love their coffee tend to prioritise it over other beverages, including water.
-Because coffee is dehydrating, this has a particularly devastating effect.
-When your body is dehydrated, there is less water left for tasks like salivating that we tend to take for granted.
-If you’re drinking a lot of coffee, you may be experiencing dry mouth on a daily basis.
-If you cut back a cup or to a day and make sure to drink two litres of water a day, you should face this issue less.
+Since coffee is dehydrating, this has a particularly devastating effect.
+When your body is dehydrated, there is less water available for tasks like salivating which we tend to take for granted.
+As a result, drinking a lot of coffee can mean experiencing dry mouth on a daily basis.
+If you cut back a cup or two a day and make sure to drink two litres of water, you should face this issue less.

 You have a lot of headaches

-The effects of coffee can combine into absolutely awful headaches.
-Since coffee dehydrates you, your brain does not have enough juice to keep functioning without friction.
-This, combined with the increased blood pressure coffee can lead to your head being in a lot of pain on the regular.
-There’s not a lot water won’t fix, so if you’re a regular coffee drinker with headaches, simply substitute your beverage of choice.
+All the effects of coffee can combine to create absolutely awful headaches.
+Since coffee dehydrates you, your caffeinated brain does not have enough hydration to function without friction.
+This, combined with the increased blood pressure coffee can cause can lead to your head being in a lot of pain on the regular.
+There’s not a lot water can’t fix, so if you’re a regular coffee drinker with headaches, simply substitute your cup of Joe for H20.

 Breathing is harder

-Are you finding simple tasks more exhausting and find yourself panting walking up a gentle incline?
+Are you finding simple tasks more exhausting or discovering yourself panting after walking up a gentle incline?
 That could be down to all the coffee you’ve been drinking.
-Due to both decreased magnesium uptake and a less regular heartbeat both being more likely with higher coffee consumption, breathing can become more difficult and laboured.
+Due to coffee’s risks of both decreased magnesium uptake and heartbeat irregularities, your favourite beverage could be the reason your breathing is more difficult and laboured.

 You feel weak

-Your energy and feeling of strength can depend on your electrolytes, magnesium levels, and your ability to build muscle.
-Because coffee is a diuretic it can cause any electrolytes you consume to pass straight through you without being absorbed which can cause you to feel weak in return.
-It can also prevent you from building muscle if consumed in very large quantities.
+Your energy and strength levels all depend on your electrolytes, magnesium levels, and your ability to build muscle.
+Coffee is a diuretic, so it can cause any electrolytes you consume to pass straight through you without being absorbed.
+Since you need electrolytes for your body to recover from exertion, this can lead to you feeling weak and tired.
+Long-term, coffee can also prevent you from building muscle if consumed in large quantities.

 You’re losing weight

-While we have covered the fact that a lot of coffee can lead to a bigger belly, but drinking a lot of coffee can actually lead to weight loss as well.
-Coffee can make your stomach a lot more sensitive which can also decrease your appetite.
-Combine that with the fact that coffee flushes everything through you and you’re losing weight in a very unhealthy way.
+While we have covered the fact that a lot of coffee can lead to a bigger belly, drinking a lot of coffee can actually lead to weight loss as well.
+Not only can coffee make your stomach a lot more sensitive and thus decrease your appetite, but it also flushes everything through your system quickly and without absorption, leading to potentially unhealthy weight loss.

 Your bones break easily

-A large portion of people suffer from osteoporosis or weak and brittle bones.
-There are a lot of causes of osteoporosis outside of coffee, but coffee can contribute to weaker bones.
-Studies have found that there is a strong correlation between high consumption of coffee and osteoporosis which is particularly prevalent in older women.
+A large portion of people suffer from osteoporosis, which is typified by weak and brittle bones.
+This disorder has a lot of causes, but excessive coffee consumption can contribute to weaker bones.
+Studies have found that there is a strong correlation between high levels of coffee consumption and osteoporosis, which is particularly prevalent in older women.

 Your blood sugar levels are off

-Medical professionals take care to advise their diabetic patients to consume minimal to no coffee at all.
+Medical professionals advise their diabetic patients to consume minimal coffee to no coffee at all.
 This is because drinking a lot of coffee can mess with your blood sugar levels in serious ways.
-Some research states that a cup of coffee a day can reduce your risk of developing diabetes, but it can make things worse for those already suffering with the condition.
-What’s more, drinking significantly more than a cup can have the opposite effect.
+While research states that a cup of coffee a day can reduce your risk of developing diabetes, it can also make things worse for those already suffering from the condition.
+What’s more, drinking significantly more than a cup can have even worse effects.

 You can feel your heartbeat increasing

-You shouldn’t have to think about your heartbeat at all.
-It should just be something that happens entirely subconsciously.
-If you can feel the intensity of your heartbeat and feel the rate skyrocketing, then you have a problem.
-That problem could be entirely down to you drinking a lot of coffee.
-Coffee increases your heart rate and if you’re feeling the effects on the daily, you’re having too much of it.
+You shouldn’t have to think about your heartbeat at all, it should just be something that happens entirely subconsciously.
+If you can feel the intensity of your heartbeat or feel its rate skyrocketing, then you have a problem.
+That problem could be entirely down to you drinking a lot of coffee, as coffee increases your heart rate.
+If you’re feeling the effects on your heart daily, then you’re probably drinking too much of it.

 You’re having pregnancy problems

-Most doctors will recommend that pregnant people cut down on their coffee intake significantly, or even stop consuming it altogether.
-High caffeine levels can wreak havoc on a pregnancy.
-It leads to an increased risk of miscarriage as well as lower birth weight which comes with issues of its own.
-If you are a pregnant coffee drinker, consider stopping the coffee part of that.
+Most doctors will recommend that pregnant people cut down on their coffee intake significantly, or even stop consuming it altogether, as high caffeine levels can wreak havoc on a pregnancy.
+It leads to an increased risk of miscarriage as well as lowering birth weight, the latter of which comes with issues of its own.
+If you are a pregnant coffee drinker, consider switching to decaf.

 You’re at risk of Parkinson’s

-If you’ve been to your doctor and been told you have or might develop Parkinson’s disease, you’ve heard some of the worst things that can happen as a result of coffee consumption.
-Drinking a lot of coffee means you are risking an earlier diagnosis for Parkinson’s than most people.
-This is because of increased heart rate and blood pressure than have a hand in leading to the disease.
+If you’ve been to your doctor and been told you have or might develop Parkinson’s disease, then you’ve heard some of the worst things that can happen as a result of coffee consumption.
+Drinking a lot of coffee means you are risking an earlier diagnosis of Parkinson’s than most people.
+This is because both increased heart rate and blood pressure have a hand in causing the disease.

 You can’t focus

-Due to the increased stimulation people get from coffee, you may experience being a little bit frenzied or restless if you are a big coffee drinker.
-This restlessness is perhaps intentional for certain situations but it can also greatly affect your ability to focus on tasks at hand.
-If your focus feels affected and you also drink a lot of coffee, you probably know the cause.
+Due to the increased stimulation that people get from coffee, you may experience being a little bit frenzied or restless if you’ve had more than you should.
+This restlessness is perhaps beneficial in certain situations, but it can also greatly affect your ability to focus on the tasks at hand.
+If your focus feels diminished and you also drink a lot of coffee, you probably know the cause.

 You’re getting cysts

 Many women are fairly sensitive to hormonal changes and coffee can affect these easily.
-For those who have PCOS or experience cysts in the ovaries or breasts already, caffeine can make matters worse.
-The number of cysts you acquire correlate strongly to your caffeine intake.
-In order to avoid even more cysts, avoiding coffee is a necessity.
+For those who have PCOS or experience cysts in the ovaries or breasts, caffeine can make matters worse.
+The number of cysts you acquire correlates strongly to your caffeine intake so, in order to avoid even more cysts, avoiding coffee is a necessity.

 You get bad menstrual cramps